 /swapfile file 8G 0B -2

-Without this step your swap disappears after every reboot:
+Without this step your swap disappears every time the system restarts:

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab